Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Related Work

-To compare spaces, a body of work has studied techniques for aligning embeddings through linear transformation~\cite{chen2018visual} and alignment of neurons or the subspaces they span~\cite{li2015convergent,wang2018towards}.
-The Embedding Comparator does not align the learned representations, but instead exposes the objects that are most and least similar between the two vector spaces, which we define through a similarity metric defined on reciprocal local neighborhoods.
-However, these findings suggest that identical architectures can learn different features when retrained, providing additional evidence for the need for tools that can visualize differences between two representations.
+To compare spaces, some techniques align embeddings through linear transformation~\cite{tan2015lexical,histwords,hamilton2016cultural,mikolov2013exploiting,chen2018visual} or alignment of neurons or the subspaces they span~\cite{li2015convergent,wang2018towards}.
+In contrast, the Embedding Comparator does not align the embeddings and can be used in cases where a linear mapping between the spaces does not exist, which may occur if they have different structures~\cite{mikolov2013exploiting}.
+Our system exposes the objects that are most and least similar between two vector spaces via a reciprocal local neighborhood similarity metric, and local neighborhood based metrics have been shown to usefully capture differences in embedding spaces~\cite{hamilton2016cultural}.
+As desired by our interviewees, our system is deterministic and faithful to the reciprocal local neighborhoods of the models (unlike transformations that rely on linear maps or weights learned by stochastic gradient optimization).

-The Python software package \verb|repcomp|~\cite{repcomp} quantifies the difference between two embedding models through similarity of local neighborhoods, though it only computes a single scalar value that measures global similarity.
-And, Wang et al.~\cite{wang2018comparison} use cosine distance to find nearest neighbors between embeddings, and then arbitrarily sample words to determine if the semantic meanings differ between the models.
-While we use similar strategies, the Embedding Comparator computes a similarity metric for every embedded object, and then initializes its view to begin with objects that are the most and least similar between the two models.
-Moreover, we present these words in an interactive graphical system that facilitates rapid exploration of differences between the embedding spaces.